 If all of this sounds like something you’d like to experience, here are a few tips for landing a job on a farm in the UK:

 1. Start by searching online for farms that are hiring.
 There are many online job boards dedicated to this sector, and many farms post their vacancies on these boards.

 2. Next, try meeting with potential employers in person.
 This can be tricky – most farms are closed to visitors during the busy farming season (roughly May-October).
 However, there are usually opportunities to visit farms during other times of the year if you make an appointment in advance.

 3. Finally, don’t hesitate to ask around for advice.
 Friends and family may have connections at farms in the UK, or they may know of farms that are looking for employees.

-Alternatively, there are many farm hostels around the country which can help you set up an interview with a farm that operates out of their location.
-If you have any further questions about becoming a farmer in the UK, please do not hesitate to email me at email@example.com
+Alternatively, there are many farm hostels around the country that can help you set up an interview with a farm that operates out of their location.
+If you have any further questions about becoming a farmer in the UK, please do not hesitate to email me at [email protected]

 Alternatives to Farming

 There are a number of ways to work on a farm in the UK if you’re not from here.
 You could work as a seasonal worker, doing odd jobs in between contracts; or as a regular employee with a fixed-term contract.